schultek/super_annotations/README.md

   @override
   void apply(Class target, LibraryBuilder output) {
+    var element = target.methods.first;
-    // use [resolvedAnnotations] on any element (e.g. method) to get the actual annotation objects var methodAnnotation = target.methods.first.resolvedAnnotations.first;
+    // use [resolvedAnnotations] on any element (e.g. method) to get the actual annotation objects var firstAnnotation = element.resolvedAnnotations.first;
-    if (methodAnnotation is MyOtherAnnotation) { // yes
+    if (firstAnnotation is MyOtherAnnotation) {
-      // do something with [methodAnnotation.label]
+      // do something with [firstAnnotation.label]
     }

+    // use [resolvedAnnotationsOfType] when you are expecting a specific annotation var allMethodAnnotations = element.resolvedAnnotationsOfType<MyOtherAnnotation>();
   }
 }
 ```